Built-in Tools

 - Isolation: Runs in a WebAssembly sandbox with no direct host file system access.

-httpx(useful for API calls, data fetching). - Resource Limits: Execution time is capped (configurable via startup flags).
+--code-interpreter-egress-policyor--responses-code-interpreter-egress-policy. - Resource Limits: Execution time is capped (configurable via startup flags).

 First start download